 - Q: I never worked with the LTA before.
-Where is a good starting point? - Q: Why is data retrieval so difficult? - Q: What is an appropriate amount of data to retrieve? - Q: What is all this SRM/staging stuff about? - Q: I did not receive a mail notification that my request was scheduled! - Q: I did not receive a mail notification that my data is ready for retrieval!
-Has my request gone lost? - Q: My download speeds are too slow.
-What can I do? - Q: My files only contain some error message - Q: My data files are corrupted
+Where is a good starting point? - Q: Why is data retrieval so difficult? - Q: What is an appropriate amount of data to retrieve? - Q: What is all this SRM/staging stuff about? - Q: My download speeds are too slow.
+What can I do?